Cost-effectiveness of larger and online courses endangers educational quality

 According to Mock, UI offers a proctoring service called ProctorU, which requires students to use their computers’ web cameras to show that others are not in the room and that no notes are used when they take tests.

-Advanced courses such as ECON 302: Intermediate Microeconomic Theory require students to take exams through ProctorU, which charges students from $8.75 to $30.25, depending on the amount of time for which proctoring is needed, according to UI webpage
+Advanced courses such as ECON 302: Intermediate Microeconomic Theory require students to take exams through ProctorU, which charges students from $8.75 to $30.25, depending on the amount of time for which proctoring is needed, according to a UI webpage.

 Not all courses with online testing require students to take exams through ProctorU, however.